jborza/jborza.github.io/content/post/2020-04-10-updating-riscv-environment/index.md

 [    4.203886] Kernel panic - not syncing: No working init found.
 Try passing init= option to kernel.
 See Linux Documentation/admin-guide/init.rst for guidance.
 ```

-If these binaries exist, but couldn't execute them, it may indicate some error with the binary format.
+As these binaries do exist, but the system couldn't execute them, it may indicate some error with the binary format.
 The file is indeed there:

 ```